We’ve been reducing CO2 emissions from the beginning.

-Offsetting that much CO2 would take 686,000 new trees a year, every year.
+Offsetting that much CO2 would require 686,000 trees a year, every year.

 There is no need for extra material, no need to hire someone to pack and unpack.
 Embedding packaging manufacturing inside your operation reduces energy consumption, lowers machinery maintenance, and lowers your operating costs.

-Filling and capping the bottles within minutes of manufacturing them provide structural support to the bottles, allowing us to use less plastic.
-Bottles made offsite have to be thicker to survive loading, transportation, and unloading.
+Filling and capping the bottles within minutes of manufacturing them provides structural support to the bottles, allowing us to use less plastic.
+Bottles made off-site have to be thicker to survive loading, transportation, and unloading.

-But not all light weight programs are right weight programs.
-At Logoplaste we implement right weight to ensure we protect the product, fulfilling quality and safety standards and to guarantee we are in line with recyclers’ requirements, so packaging can be easily sorted and recycled, being a perfect match for the bottle to bottle.
+But not all lightweight programs are right weight programs.
+At Logoplaste we implement right-weight to ensure we protect the product, fulfilling quality and safety standards and to guarantee we are in line with recyclers’ requirements, so packaging can be easily sorted and recycled, which makes your products a better match for bottle to bottle programs.

 It’s a single, seamless production line from us to you - true elegance in motion.